isaacnovaes/notes/java.md

 It has only 2 access modifiers" `public` or none [default] (omitted modifier, meaning the class is accessible only to classes in the same package)

+### POJO (plain old Java object)

+A class that generally has only instance fields

+Used to store and pass data between functional classes

+It also might be called a bean, or JavaBean

+Another acronym is DTO, data transfer object

+Sometimes also called an Entity, because it reflect the database entities

+Many frameworks use POJO's to read data from or write data to databases, files, or streams

+### Record (JDK >= 16)

+It removes the boiler plate that POJO has, but to be more restrictive

+Java calls them "plain data carriers"

+Record is a special class that contains data that's not supposed to be changed

+It creates the fields and the getters

+Fields (component field) are private and final

 ### Encapsulation

 - Hiding of fields and some methods from public access
 - Bundling of fields and methods on a single object
 - Normally, the fields are private.
 So you create getters and setters to handle those fields

+### Inheritance

+- Code reuse
+- Organize classes into a parent-child hierarchy
+  - Child inherits fields and methods from its parent
+- A child can have only one direct parent, but it inherit from the parent class's parent, an so on
+  - Only one class ofter `extends`
+- `super()` calls the constructor of the parent class
+  - like `this()`, `super()` has to be the first statement of the constructor
+  - `this()` and `super()` can never be called from the same constructor
+  - if you don't male a call to `super()`, than Java makes it for you, calling the super's default constructor

+### Polymorphism

+- It means many forms
+- When a child class overrides a parent class to make a new implementation of a method